unepwcmc/ProtectedPlanet/docs/stats/stats_calculator.md

 ## 5. Global Statistics

-The statistics calculation for global statistics is very similar to what we have done with regional statistics.
+The statistics calculation for the entire planet is very similar to what we have done with regional statistics.
 The only difference is that we restrict the operation to the global region (with its geometries).

 ```SQL
 INSERT INTO regional_statistics (